Hemanth-Thaluru/reinforcement_learning/Readme.md

 This repository contains my implementation of a Snake game using reinforcement learning.
 I built this project as part of my weekend project and to apply reinforcement learning concepts in a practical way.
 The goal is to teach an AI agent to play the classic Snake game using PyTorch and Pygame.

-Welcome to the "Teach AI To Play Snake!" repository, where we explore the fascinating world of reinforcement learning by teaching an AI to play the classic Snake game.
-This project is part of a Python Reinforcement Learning schedule, where I build everything from scratch using Pygame and PyTorch.

 ### Demo of project outcome